 In today’s economy, it’s more important than ever for companies to stay ahead of their competition with fresh, new ideas.

-That’s why employers are always looking for candidates who can think creatively and innovate.
+That’s why employers are always looking for candidates who have the ability to innovate.

 But saying you’re “innovative” means nothing if you can’t back it up.
-Instead, use these resume power words to demonstrate to hiring managers that you think outside the box:
+Instead, use these resume power words to leave hiring managers with the impression that you can think creatively:

 However, we disagree with these feelings about resume adjectives.
 As long as you avoid clichés like “hard working,” “persistent,” and “cutting-edge,” strong adjectives are a great way to highlight and emphasize your experience.

-The key to successfully using adjectives is combining them with accomplishments on your resume.
+Our key tip for successfully using adjectives is combining them with accomplishments on your resume.
 This way, they enhance your professional achievements rather than just take up space.

-To help you decide which words to include, here are some good adjectives for your resume:
+To help you improve your word choice, here are some good adjectives for your resume:

 5. Resume Keywords

-In addition to using powerful action words and adjectives, including specific resume keywords on your application is critical to getting noticed by hiring managers.
+In addition to powerful action words and adjectives, including specific resume keywords on your application can help you get noticed by hiring managers.